tsahara/r7rs/content/prog.md

 Like variable definitions, syntax definitions can appear at the outermost level or nested within a \ide{body}.

-If the {\cf define-syntax} occurs at the outermost level, then the global syntactic environment is extended by binding the
+If the ``define-syntax`` occurs at the outermost level, then the global syntactic environment is extended by binding the
 \hyper{keyword} to the specified transformer, but previous expansions of any global binding for \hyper{keyword} remain unchanged.